 Objectivism Versus Theism

-I answered a question on Objectivism versus theism on 5 December 2010.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on Objectivism versus theism on Philosophy in Action Radio on 5 December 2010.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Can an Objectivist believe in God?
 Can a person be a theist and an Objectivist?
 Or is that too fundamental a conflict?
 If so, why?